A curious identity

 There’s something neat about an identity or result that seems completely unexpected, and this one is an especially nice one:

-\[e^{2\\pi \\sin \\left( i \\ln(\\phi)\\right) }= -1\]
+\[e^{2\\pi \\sin \\left( i \\ln(\\phi)\\right) }= -1\](where $\phi$ is the golden ratio.)

 It’s one of those that just begs, “prove me!”
 So, here goes!